riv-dev/ryukyu_server_setup_wiki/README.md

 Mem:           488M         36M        104M        652K        348M        426M
 Swap:            0B          0B          0B
 ```
+### Check available space on your hard-drive
-3. Check how much space you currently have on your hard-disk:
+1. Check how much space you currently have on your hard-disk:
 ```
 df -h
 ```